The

 3. Serinus serinus

-(words by Jeff Hilson, from Bird bird, recited by the poet)
+(words by Jeff Hilson, from Bird bird, spoken by the poet)

 4. My Bonie Bell